PYST — Paraguay Summer Time

 How to Convert PYST to Other Time Zones

-4. Export and share the result: After selecting the purple time block, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is useful when a regional sales manager in Paraguay needs to send a confirmed meeting slot to distributors, freight partners, or remote teammates so each person receives the time converted into their own local calendar automatically.
+4. Export and share the selected time range: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is especially helpful when you want to send a confirmed UTC-3 meeting window to distributed teammates so each person sees the same appointment translated into their own local time without manual rechecking.

 About Paraguay Summer Time (PYST)

-PYST stands for Paraguay Summer Time, the daylight saving time observed in Paraguay during the summer period.
-Its exact offset is UTC-3, which means local clock time in PYST is 3 hours behind Coordinated Universal Time; when it is 12:00 UTC, it is 9:00 AM in PYST.
+PYST stands for Paraguay Summer Time.
+Its exact offset is UTC-3, meaning local clock time in PYST is three hours behind Coordinated Universal Time.

 PYST and Daylight Saving Time